mloskot/mateusz.loskot.net/posts/2011/11/20/setting-enablenatvisdiagnostics-in-visual-studio-11.markdown

 ---
+title: Setting EnableNatvisDiagnostics in Visual Studio 11
+date: 2011-11-20 04:54:42
+category: code
 comments: true
-date: 2011-11-20 04:54:42
 layout: post
 slug: setting-enablenatvisdiagnostics-in-visual-studio-11
-title: Setting EnableNatvisDiagnostics in Visual Studio 11
 wordpressid: 2781
 categories: programming
-tags: c++,debugger,defaultvis.natvis,ide,microsoft,natvis,visual c++,visual studio,visual
+tags: c++,debugger,defaultvis.natvis,ide,microsoft,natvis,visual c++,visual studio,visual studio 11,visualizer,windows
-  studio 11,visualizer,windows
 ---

 Previously, I [posted](/?p=2289) about the new XML-style debugger visualizers I discovered in Visual Studio 11.
 I mentioned that one of reasons the feature has been redesigned is to enable debugging of the visualizers templates defined in default or user-defined `.natvis` files.
 So, it looks there is something more to discover: how to actually make use of the diagnostics capability.